01The First Step to Finding a Music Program

 Frosty winters aside, the Midwest boasts beautiful landscapes, glittering cities, and some truly excellent universities.
 Many of these schools - including the University of Wisconsin at Madison, the University of Illinois at Urbana-Champaign, and the University of Kansas - have terrific music programs, but if your favorite musician is looking for a real conservatory-within-a-university experience, make sure he checks out these top-ranked schools.
 (And if he or she is looking for a stand-alone conservatory in the Midwest and neighboring states, make sure he checks out Curtis and the Cleveland Institute too.)

-- Oberlin College & Conservatory: One of the nation's premiere music schools, the Oberlin Conservatory is nestled on the Oberlin College campus just outside Cleveland, Ohio.
+- Oberlin College & Conservatory: One of the nation's premier music schools, the Oberlin Conservatory is nestled on the Oberlin College campus just outside Cleveland, Ohio.
 The 615 students at this conservatory, which was awarded the National Medal of Arts in 2009, can borrow from a library of 1,500 musical instruments and practice on one of the school's 207 Steinways.
-Students who apply here will be going up against musicians who are also applying to Curtis, Mannes, Juilliard and the other major conservatories.
+Students who apply here will be going up against musicians who are also applying to Curtis, Mannes, Juilliard, and the other major conservatories.

 - The University of Michigan: The 130-year-old performing arts school at this prestigious Ann Arbor university offers degrees in music, musical theater, drama, and dance, and ranks among the nation's top schools.
 The focus here is on a balance of performance and academics, and the school's 1,090 students must be accepted first by the university and then by the performing arts school.
 In other words, GPA and test scores matter.
 Some undergraduates go on to graduate studies at Juilliard, the University of London and other major institutions, including, of course, this one.
 Others go directly into their fields, with recording contracts, Broadway gigs or positions at major orchestras.